Welcome to City of White Sulphur Springs White Sulphur Springs...A Great Place to Live!

 NOTICE OF PUBLIC HEARING

-NOTICE IS HEREBY GIVEN the White Sulphur Springs City Council will hold a Public Hearing on Monday, February 24, 2025, at 6:00 p.m. in the City Council Chambers, 105 West Hampton, White Sulphur Springs, MT to consider a proposed update to the White Sulphur Springs Code of Ordinances regarding Subdivision and Planning.
+NOTICE IS HEREBY GIVEN the White Sulphur Springs City Council will hold a Public Hearing and its 1st Reading on Tuesday, March 18, 2025, at 6:00 p.m., or as soon after as may be heard, in the City Council Chambers, 105 West Hampton, White Sulphur Springs, MT to consider a proposed update to the White Sulphur Springs Code of Ordinances regarding Annexation.

-A copy of the proposed changes will be posted online on the City’s website: www.whitesulphurspringsmt.com beginning February 10, 2025.
-A request for a printed copy from City Hall will require a fee to offset the costs of printing (paper/toner) as the document is approximately 93 pages.
+A copy of the proposed changes will be posted online on the City’s website: www.whitesulphurspringsmt.com beginning March 7, 2025.

 PUBLIC WORKS CREW EMPLOYEE